booluckgmie/training/generate book/supercompressPDF/readme.md

 3. Copy paste location to the script (supercompress.py)

 ## How to use:
-1. Run CMD at directory for file output
+1. Run CMD at directory for folder output
 2. Identify directory for targeted/input PDFs in folder directory
 3. Type "python supercompress.py"
     DIR: